dancor/dynmus/README.md

+Current investigation:
+- from a given hexachord (like Cnemne), what can you get to with:
+  - all stepwise motion (each voice moves <= 2 halfsteps)
+  - any fifth in the result chord is not approached in same direction by both voices

+- hexachord transitions that respect some voice leading rules
+  - parallel fifths are bad
+  - step-wise motion is good

+C

+# Old

 The main focus right now is a mathy theory of voice-leading in hexachord transitisons.
 * Easy to learn nemne transitions?